bradleythornton/minimal-mistakes/_posts/2017-06-20-basic_bufferoverflows.md

 ![EIP & ESP Example](/assets/images/eip_esp_example.jpg)

 There are two basic tactics when attempting at controlling the EIP
-*Binary Tree Analysis* (manual way) - essentially you split the buffer in a series of same characterws until you notice the EIP getting over-written
+*Binary Tree Analysis* (manual way) - essentially you split the buffer in a series of same characters until you notice the EIP getting over-written
 Example: AAAAAAAAAABBBBBBBBBBCCCCCCCCCCCCCDDDDDDDDDD

 *Unique String* (automated way) - send a unique string so you can see which 4 bytes are written in the EIP.